-Applications for admission to the Master of Arts in Counseling degree program should be sent to the Graduate Studies Admissions Office.
+Applications for admission to the Master of Arts in Counseling degree program should be sent to the Office of Admission.
 Applications are processed on a rolling basis.

 STEPS FOR COMPLETING THE MASTER OF ARTS IN COUNSELING DEGREE

 Step 1.
 Requirements to Enter MAC Program